 - BA 7000: Managerial Accounting (3 credits)

 The graduate-level foundation courses (BA 6000, BA 6005, and BA 7000) cited above are open only to students who have been formally admitted to a graduate program at Wayne State.
 Analogous courses offered at the undergraduate level (as determined by the admission evaluation process) may be taken to satisfy foundation requirements before graduate admission.
 However, once a student has been formally admitted to the M.S.F. program, no graduate credit will be allowed for subsequent registration in undergraduate courses.

 If the applicant's business administration, finance or accounting degree is from a college or university located outside of the United States, some or all of the foundation requirements may not be waived because the U.S. generally accepted accounting principles (US GAAP) may not have been studied.

 Five core courses form the backbone of the M.S.F. program, providing general analytical methods and technical tools that can be applied to a variety of sub-specialties in finance.
 Except for FIN 7220, the finance core courses shown below will be taken in the first semester, after which students may customize their program through electives according to their long-term goals and specific areas of interest.

-- FIN 7015: Econometrics and Mathematical Statistics (3 credits)
+- FIN 7015: Managerial Economics and Quantitative Methods (3 credits)

 - BA 7020: Corporate Financial Management (3 credits)